vijayarenganr/specta2/README.md

 ==================================================

 This sample code helps get you started with a simple Node.js web application deployed by AWS Elastic Beanstalk.
+CodeStar.

 What's Here
 -----------